What Is The Inspiration for a Character in a Book?

 4. Is the purchased sandwich hot, lukewarm or even cold?
 Uneven temperatures mean the food is in the Danger Zone where various food poisoning organisms can grow.

-Do You Still Want To Eat the Egg Sandwich?
+Do You Still Want to Eat the Egg Sandwich?

 After thinking about all these points, do you still want to eat the egg sandwich?